 A night assault with a torch and gumboots is a fast way to get numbers down.
 Doing this nightly for 3 or 4 nights will make a dramatic impact on population.
 A bucket half full of salty water (to drop them in) will also kill snails.

-If you use pellets, use an iron based compound like “Multiguard” which are non-poisonous to soil life and pets.
+If you use pellets, use an iron based compound like “Multiguard” which are non-poisonous to soil life and far less toxic to pets and wild life.
+GLSC also carries "Protect-Us" pellets - also iron based, and Certified Organic.

 July/August is when the black fuzzy caterpillars appear.
 These are the larvae of a native moth.
 Often they are thought to be spitfires and killed on sight.
 (Spitfires eat the young growth of eucalypts, not vegies, and cluster together in a large clump.)
 Unless the fuzzys are really decimating your crops, try to be a little more accommodating – they are only around for a short time and won’t reappear until next winter.